How to use the VAR.P function

 What is the VAR.P function?

-The VAR.P function returns the variance based on the entire population.
+The VAR.P function returns the variance based on a population.
 The function ignores logical and text values.

 What is variance in statistics?